top of page

 • 3 Tbsp contact lens solution

-• One small pack of googly eyes
+• 1 small pack of googly eyes

 Boo at the Zoo

-For example, the Denver Zoo Conservation Alliance hosts a "Boo at the Zoo" program, which includes a complimentary trick-or-treat bag, candy stations, festive photo ops, animal ambassadors, and seasonal snacks.
+For example, the Denver Zoo Conservation Alliance offers a program that includes complimentary trick-or-treat bags, candy stations, photo opportunities, animal encounters, and seasonal snacks.
+Check with your local zoo to see if they host something similar.

 Comments